Excluding a rectangular grid: Conclusion

 \section{Conclusion}

 To conclude, we describe a large family of parameters including treewidth, $k$-treedepth, and other classical minor-monotone parameters bigger than treewidth.
 The $k$-treedepth describes how a graph can be built by alternatively adding a vertex and doing some $(<k)$-clique-sums.
-Another similar example is the vertex cover number, which describes how a graph can be built by adding a vertex, doing some disjoint union (thus obtaining every edgeless graph), and adding some vertices.
-In these two examples, the value of the obtained parameter is given by the number of times a vertex is added (minus one in the case of the vertex cover number).
+Another similar example is the vertex cover number, which counts how many vertices must be added to an edgeless graph to obtain a given graph.
+In these two examples, the value of the obtained parameter is given by the number of times a vertex is added.
 We propose to define a parameter for every such sequence of vertex additions and $(<k)$-clique-sums.

 Let $\Sigma = \{a\} \cup \{s_k \mid k \geq 1\}$ be an alphabet.
 We denote by $\epsilon$ the empty word in $\Sigma^*$.
 Intuitively, the letter $a$ corresponds to a vertex addition and the letter $s_k$ to $(<k)$-clique-sums.
 We will identify regular expressions over $\Sigma$ with their corresponding languages.
 For every $w \in \Sigma^*$, we define $\p_w$ as the graph parameter taking values in $\mathbb{N}_{\geq 0} \cup \{+\infty\}$ defined inductively as follows.
 For every graph $G$, for every $w \in \Sigma^*$, for every positive integer $k$,